Elite Daily: Sexism

 Feminist blog Jezebel has criticized Elite Dailys content as "misogynistic screeds".
 In a September 2013 article, Jezebel criticized an Elite Daily article which stated that "a woman's value depreciates over time", compared aging women to stale bread, and suggested that this was justification "compelling men to cheat".
 Jezebel has remained critical of Elite Daily, publishing articles condemning the site and its content as recently as September 2015.

 In February 2014, The Daily Banter published an article calling Elite Daily "everything that is wrong with online journalism".
-While singling out the site's alleged sexism (with listicles such as "21 Signs She's Expired" – #15 of which was "3 fingers fit"), it also criticizes the site's "sweatshop" labor model of publishing content primarily by contributors whose only compensation is exposure.
+While singling out the site's alleged sexism (with listicles such as "21 Signs She's Expired" – #15 of which was "3 fingers fit"), it also criticized the site's "sweatshop" labor model of publishing content primarily by contributors whose only compensation is exposure.

-In a 2015 Gawker story, writer Max Read credits Elite Daily for shifting "away from aggressively dumb misogyny" but notes that the site remains "imbecilic", "dull", and "utterly charmless and completely unredeemable".
+In a 2015 Gawker story, writer Max Read credited Elite Daily for shifting "away from aggressively dumb misogyny" but noted that the site remained "imbecilic", "dull", and "utterly charmless and completely unredeemable".